Paul von Hindenburg: Opting for a decision in the west

 Additional troops and skilled commanders, like General Oskar von Hutier, were shifted from the east.
 Army Group Gallwitz was formed in the west on 1 February.
-One quarter of the western divisions were designated for attack; to counter the elastic defense, during the winter each of them attended a four-week course on infiltration tactics.
+One quarter of the western divisions were designated for attack; to counter the elastic defense, during the winter, each of them attended a four-week course on infiltration tactics.
 Storm troops would slip through weak points in the front line and slice through the battle zone, bypassing strong points that would be mopped up by the mortars, flamethrowers, and manhandled field guns of the next wave.
-As always surprise was essential, so the artillery was slipped into attack positions at night, relying on camouflage for concealment; the British aerial photographers were allowed free rein before D-day.
+As always, surprise was essential, so the artillery was slipped into attack positions at night, relying on camouflage for concealment; the British aerial photographers were allowed free rein before D-day.
 There would be no preliminary registration fire; the gunners were trained for map firing in schools established by Bruchmüller.
-In the short, intense bombardment each gun fired in a precise sequence, shifting back and forth between different targets, using many gas shells to keep defenders immersed in a toxic cloud.
+In the short, intense bombardment, each gun fired in a precise sequence, shifting back and forth between different targets, using many gas shells to keep defenders immersed in a toxic cloud.
 On D-day, the air force would establish air supremacy and strafe enemy strong points, and also update commanders on how far the attackers had penetrated.
 Signal lamps were used for messaging on the ground.
-Headquarters moved close to the front and as soon as possible would advance to pre-selected positions in newly occupied ground.
-OHL moved to Spa, Belgium while Hindenburg and Ludendorff were closer to the attack at Avesnes, France, which re-awoke his memories of occupied France 41 years before.
+Headquarters moved close to the front and, as soon as possible, would advance to pre-selected positions in newly occupied ground.
+OHL moved to Spa, Belgium while Hindenburg and Ludendorff were closer to the attack at Avesnes, France, which re-awakened his memories of occupied France 41 years before.